aryavorskiy/LatticeModels.jl/docs/src/hamiltonian.md

 \sum_\text{y-bonds} c^\dagger_i \frac{\sigma_z - i \sigma_y}{2} c_j +
 h. c. \right)$$

-Here we want the $m_i$ values to be represented by any number-typed `LatticeValue` - so the most convenient way to do it is to use tensor product notation:
+Here we want the $m_i$ values to be represented by any number-typed `LatticeValue`, so the most convenient way to do it is to use tensor product notation:

 ```@example env
 # The Pauli matrices